bomaradil/AWS_Lambda_Shutdown_EC2_instances/README.md

 # Shutdown Ec2 instances using AWS Lambda and python code

-This python "Lambda_function.py code will shurdown running or pending ec2 instances in a region.
+This python "Lambda_function.py code will shutdown running or pending ec2 instances in a region.

 ## AWS python library boto3